 Redfield is a very small city located in the state of Arkansas.
-With a population of 1,490 people and just one neighborhood, Redfield is the 178th largest community in Arkansas.
+With a population of 1,497 people and just one neighborhood, Redfield is the 178th largest community in Arkansas.

 Also of interest is that Redfield has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 14.58% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Redfield telecommute to their jobs.
+Overall, about 10.89% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Redfield is a very ethnically-diverse city.
 The people who call Redfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Redfield include English, Irish, German, Scottish, and Italian.
+Important ancestries of people in Redfield include English, German, Irish, Scottish, and Italian.

 The most common language spoken in Redfield is English.
 Other important languages spoken here include Italian and German/Yiddish.